Pylons/pyramid/docs/tutorials/wiki/authorization.rst

 :term:`authentication policy` "callback" that will provide the :term:`principal` or principals for a user.

-There are two helper methods that will help us later when loging-in users.
+There are two helper methods that will help us later to authenticate users.
-The first is ``hash_password`` which takes a raw password and transforms it using bcrypt into an irreversible representation, a process known as "hashing".
+The first is ``hash_password`` which takes a raw password and transforms it using bcrypt_ into an irreversible representation, a process known as "hashing".
 The second method, ``check_password``, will allow us to compare the hashed value of the submitted password against the hashed value of the password stored in the user's record.
 If the two hashed values match, then the submitted password is valid, and we can authenticate the user.

-We hash passwords so that it is impossible to decrypt them and use them to authenticate in the application.
+We hash passwords so that it is impossible to decrypt and use them to authenticate in the application.
 If we stored passwords foolishly in clear text, then anyone with access to the database could retrieve any password to authenticate as any user.